Exopy/exopy/docs/source/user_guide/first_steps.rst

 A measure is made of different pieces :

 - a hierarchy of tasks to perform.
-- a set of tools which are most of them optional.
+- a set of tools which are mostly optional.

 The tasks are the true backbone of the measure.
-Each one describe an elementary step of the measure.
+Each one describes an elementary step of the measure.
 They are organized in a tree structure hence allowing more flexibility than simply nested loops.
-Tasks can be pass information between through a shared database.
+Information can be passed between Tasks
+through a shared database.

 The tools are optional and allow to customize three parts of the execution: